cunnie/writings/i_am_become_forever.md

 The police officer looked at him: "Please don't move until my partner arrives."

 _"Please".
-And yet he managed to say it in a way that meant, "don't even think of trying that, or you'll regret the day you were born."_
+And yet he managed to say it in a way that meant, "don't even think of trying that, or you'll rue the day you were born."_

 Max stood there until he heard footsteps behind him.
 The officer said, "Please place your hands behind you.
 You are under arrest.
 You will be handcuffed.
 You